Teeth On the Move: All About Relapse & Retainers

-If you have questions regarding post-orthodontic care or treatments to correct relapse, you can trust Dr. Stosich and our team at iDentity Orthodontics.
-As a pioneer in modern orthodontics, Dr. Stosich lends his expertise to the world’s most difficult cases at the University of Chicago Medical Center and has participated in award-winning studies that yielded advancements in tooth alignment.
+If you have questions regarding post-orthodontic care or treatments to correct relapse, you can trust Dr. Spector and our team at iDentity Orthodontics.
+As a pioneer in modern orthodontics, Dr. Spector lends her expertise to the world’s most difficult cases at the University of Chicago Medical Center and has participated in award-winning studies that yielded advancements in tooth alignment.

 Contact us to learn more. iDentity Orthodontics is a trusted source of pediatric and adult orthodontics in the Kenilworth, Grayslake, Skokie, Round Lake and Wilmette areas.